phucthg/i2e/README.md

 # i2e
-Convert image to set of equations through edge detection and linear interpolation
+Convert image to set of equations through edge detection and optimize curve fiting